bastienlapierre/bastienlapierre.github.io/_pages/about.md

 Contact
 ======
-You can contact me at bastien.lapierre(at)phys.ens.fr.
+Feel free to contact me at bastien.lapierre(at)phys.ens.fr.